MahmoudMabrok/QuranyApp/README.md

 - Go to last Read Position.
 - Search for words or complete ayah.
 - Download and Listen to ayahs
+- Repeat each ayas and repeat whole listening

 # Challenges
 - **Data**